bhargavrathod73/sa-road-crashes/README.md

 *   **Platform:** This was built entirely in **Power BI**.
 The layout was designed for high readability, prioritizing clear metrics and map interaction.
 *   **Data Source:** This uses data covering road crash statistics in South Australia (2020–2024).

-### 🚀 How to Use It
+### 🚀 How to Use It / View It

-This dashboard is meant to be explored.
-Almost everything is interconnected.
+This dashboard is meant to be explored, but I've made it accessible even if you don't use Power BI.

+*   **Option 1: Dig into the interactive file (Recommended)**
     1. Clone this repository to get the `.pbix` file.
     2. Open the file in **Power BI Desktop**.
-3. Use the **'Select Year' slicer** in the top-right corner to focus on a specific year (currently showing 2024).
+    3. Use the **'Select Year' slicer** in the top-right corner to focus on a specific year.
-4.  **Click anything!** You can click on a specific crash type icon, a slice of the area donut, or a peak on the month chart, and the *entire* report, including the KPI numbers and the map, will cross-filter to show just that subset of data.
-This is where the real exploration happens.
+    4. **Click anything!** You can click on a specific crash type icon, a slice of the area donut, or a peak on the month chart, and the *entire* report will cross-filter.

-***
+*   **Option 2: Quick View (No software needed)**
+    *   If you just want a quick look at the design and data highlights, check out the attached **screenshot images** and **PDF exports** included right here in the repository.
+They give you a high-res look at the pages without needing to install anything.
 ```